-Your basic job duties should not take center stage in your IT CV.
+Your basic job duties should not take center stage in your IT resume.
 Instead, save room to detail your achievements, and include metrics whenever possible.

-IT leaders believe most CVs contain exaggerations and even lies.
+IT leaders believe most resumes contain exaggerations and even lies.
 Building a public LinkedIn profile can help validate the truth of your resume.
-Most employers place more trust in the social network than CVs, believing workers are less likely to exaggerate skills and accomplishments in a public forum.
-Include your LinkedIn profile as a CV link.
+Most employers place more trust in the social network than resumes, believing workers are less likely to exaggerate skills and accomplishments in a public forum.
+Include your LinkedIn profile as a resume link.
 Engineers and developers who use GitHub should feature that link on their resume, as well.

 Many IT professionals report that online recruiting systems are the bane of their existence.
 It makes sense; you’ve already constructed the perfect resume, but every application system is different so you’re constantly rewriting your skills and achievements.
 One way to ease this problem is create a master achievement and skills document in a plain text format.
 List every achievement and skill, and just copy and paste the relevant ones into the system.

 Don’t have the time, inclination or knowledge to market your skills effectively?
 A consultant is a specialist who knows how to do these things for you.